The following information reflects OOIFB 2017 actions.

 - Charter accepted at the May 2018 OOIFB meeting.

-Action: OOIFB- 2017-7 (pending) – Identify topics and issues of mutual interest to SOC and OOIFB that would benefit by joint discussion
+Action: OOIFB- 2017-7 (complete) – Identify topics and issues of mutual interest to SOC and OOIFB that would benefit by joint discussion

 - Deb Kelley was asked to provide a list of topics that should be addressed by both the SOC and OOIFB.
 She will also suggest the optimum way for us to communicate.